DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 It looked like a raging storm passed here.

 "Well then, I'm at a loss here.
-Certainly I'm proud of being knowledgable about the forest, but..."
+Certainly I'm proud of being knowledgeable about the forest, but..."

 Said elven girl, who was surveying the traces of destruction with awkward expression on her face.